 - Construction costs

-- Building remodeling
+- Building purchase or remodel

 No matter the type of business loan you receive, keep detailed records and copies of all paperwork to give to your tax preparer.